 One of 4 sisters, all of whom became queens, Sanchia of Provence was born in Aix-en-Provence in about 1228.
-She was the 3rd daughter of Raymond Berengar V, Count of Provence, and his wife Beatrice of Savoy.
+She was the third daughter of Raymond Berengar V, Count of Provence, and his wife Beatrice of Savoy.

 Sanchia was 7 years younger than her oldest sister, Marguerite, who married Louis IX of France in 1234.
-Her 2nd oldest sister, Eleanor, was 5 years older her senior and married Henry III of England in 1236.
+Her second oldest sister, Eleanor, was 5 years her senior and married Henry III of England in 1236.
 Sanchia probably spent most of her childhood with Beatrice, who, as the youngest of the 4 sisters, was 3 years younger than Sanchia and didn’t marry until 1246; she would become Queen of Naples in 1266.

 I could find no information on Sanchia’s childhood, beyond the fact that the sisters were all close, and remained so throughout their lives; thus helping to forge international relations through their exceptional familial bond.

 The one description I could find of Sanchia was that she was ‘of incomparable beauty’.

 Sanchia had originally been married, by proxy, to Raymond VII of Toulouse; however Raymond had failed to obtain an annulment of his previous marriage and the arrangement was declared void.
 In the mean time Richard, Earl of Cornwall and brother of Henry III of England visited Provence in 1241; he saw in Sanchia the chance to ally himself more closely with his brother’s interests, whilst at the same time strengthening his family’s position on the continent.

 Richard and Sanchia were betrothed by proxy in July 1242, following negotiations at Tarascon, led by Sanchia’s uncle, Peter of Savoy, and the Savoyard bishop of Hereford, Peter d’Aigueblanche.